rtCamp/rtbiz-helpdesk/docs/admin/tickets/README.md

 # Tickets

-Tickets (CPT) is the basics entity around which Helpdesk is system is setup.
+Tickets (CPT) is the basic entity around which Helpdesk  system is setup.